FriendsOfPHP/Sismo/README.rst

 ``symfony-local`` is the slug of the project.
 You can also create a ``post-merge`` script if you want to run Sismo when you merge branches.

-### Run Sismo with the PHP built-in web server ###
+### Run Sismo with the built-in web server ###

-If you are running Sismo with PHP 5.4.0, there is no need to use Apache or any other third party web server to run sismo.
-You can run sismo with
+If you are running Sismo with PHP 5.4.0, you can use the Sismo build-in web
+server:

     php sismo.php run localhost:9000